nkrapivin/Rouselle/README.md

 UPD 5: Version V2.00 and above should bypass the new DRM check (2022+).

+UPD 6: The new v2.3 update should fix all the bugs relating to load issues.

 ## Who?

 Credits:

-- Nikita Krapivin - funny trolling.
+- Nikita Krapivin - funny trolling and kitties (very nice).
 - Anonymous citizen - an idea for the extension's (old) icon.
+- uglycoal - the new crossed Opera logo icon. <3
 - Opera - destroying their own reputation like I could never do (crypto browser amirite).

 ## Post Scriptum